-Numicon develops richness in children's thinking and communicating through being active, illustrating and talking.
-This richness encourages children to respond flexibly to challenging situations, and comes from children having available a variety of means of communicating about (and hence thinking about) the structures and possibilities of the new situations they are working in.
+Numicon develops richness in children's thinking/ communicating through utilizing being active, illustrating and talking.
+This richness encourages children to respond flexibly to challenging situations, to have available a variety of means of communicating about (and hence thinking about) the structures and possibilities of new situations they are working in.
 Flexibility is what supports mathematical fluency in new and unfamiliar situations.